Reflective Goal Setting

 - The Building Societies Association reported improved manager performance skills and outcomes following bespoke RGS training.

-- An independent evaluator of the University’s Executive Education reported that 85% of participants felt they could achieve their goals thanks to the programmes’ RGS component.
+- An independent evaluator of the University’s Professional Education reported that 85% of participants felt they could achieve their goals thanks to the programmes’ RGS component.

 - US Academy of Management for the Management Education Division – Award for Most Innovative Contribution to Management Education 2014.